Listed buildings in Sockbridge and Tirril

-Sockbridge and Tirril is a civil parish in the Eden District, Cumbria, England.
+Sockbridge and Tirril is a civil parish in Westmorland and Furness, Cumbria, England.
 It contains 27 listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the adjacent villages of Sockbridge and Tirril and the surrounding countryside.
 Most of the listed buildings are in the villages, and are mainly houses and associated structures, farmhouses and farm buildings.
 The other listed buildings in the villages are a cross base and a public house, and outside the village they are a boundary post and a farmhouse.